Skip to main content

 Image from Keukenhof

 Besides the splendour of the flowers, one of the most beautiful things about Keukenhof is that it can be enjoyed by families from all over the world and visitors of all ages.
-At the petting zoo, children can meet curious goats and sheep, sleepy pigs, strutting peacocks and cuddly rabbits.
+At the petting zoo, children can admire curious goats, sheep and sleepy pigs.
 The Miffy playground and hedge maze are excellent opportunities for little ones to burn off steam, while an informative scavenger hunt will lead families to the most beautiful spots dotted around the park.
 And the stepping stones across the water provide some thrill and a pretty view.

 5. Come rain or shine